How to get to London from Amsterdam by train, bus, flight or ferry.

 The average frequency per day from Amsterdam to London is:

-However, we recommend checking specific travel dates for your trip from Amsterdam to London as scheduled services by coach can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route to London from Amsterdam as scheduled services by train, coach, flight or ferry can vary by season or day of the week.

-These are the most popular departure and arrival points for travellers from Amsterdam to London:
+These are the most popular departure and arrival points when travelling from Amsterdam to London:

-Direct services tend to save you time and add more convenience in getting you to London as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Amsterdam and London.
+Direct services to London tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your journey.

 Here are some other resources that might have the information you need